-49. If you wish to provide feedback on this Plan, please contact the College's Student and Academic Services Team, or if you do not feel that this has been properly dealt with, you should refer to the Student Complaints Policy.
+49. If you wish to provide feedback on this Plan, please contact the College's Registry, or if you do not feel that this has been properly dealt with, you should refer to the Complaints Procedure for Students.

-Title: Student Protection Plan Approved by NCH at Northeastern Limited Board of Governors Approved by Office for Students: Version number Date approved Date published Owner Location Proposed next review date 3.0 June 2020 CEO NCH Academic Handbook June 2021 2.0 March 2020 March 2020 CEO NCH Academic Handbook February 2020 1.0 February 2019 Not published COO NCH Academic Handbook February 2020 Referenced documents Risk Management Strategy; Risk Register; Financial Management Strategy; Academic Quality Framework 4 Programme and Course Approval and Modification; Temporary Suspension of Programme Policy; Disaster Recovery Plan; Cancellation, Withdrawal, Refund and Compensation Policy; Terms and Conditions; Students Complaints Policy External Reference Point(s) UK Quality Code Theme: Admissions, Recruitment and Widening Access; Regulatory Framework for Higher Education
+Title: Student Protection Plan Approved by: NCH at Northeastern Limited Board of Governors Approved by: Office for Students Version number Date approved Date published Owner Location Proposed next review date 4.0 October 2021 October 2021 CEO Academic Handbook; Policies and Procedures; General June 2022 3.0 June 2020 June 2020 CEO Academic Handbook June 2021 2.0 March 2020 March 2020 CEO Academic Handbook February 2020 1.0 February 2019 Not published C00 Academic Handbook February 2020 Referenced documents External Reference Point(s) UK Quality Code Theme: Admissions, Recruitment and Widening Access; Regulatory Framework for Higher Education